theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 ---
 layout: page
-title: Intro to Shell - Setting Up on NCI GADI
+title: Intro to Shell - Setting Up on NCI Gadi
 ---

-Setting Up on NCI GADI
+Setting Up on NCI Gadi
 =====================

 Objectives
 - Open an operating system-specific terminal
-- Log in to the NCI GADI server
+- Log in to the NCI Gadi server

 Welcome!

 When bioinformaticians run a pipeline to discover a pathogenic variant, they need to consider the computational demands of the pipeline.
 There are two common options for running the pipeline:

 a.
-Running the pipe locally on their laptop.
+Locally on their laptop.

 b.
 Using a high-performance computer (HPC).

-The HPC we will use is GADI, from National Computational Infrastructure (NCI), which is a cluster of computational resources designed for running computationally intensive and advanced computational problems like discovering a pathogenic variant.
+The HPC we will use is Gadi, from the National Computational Infrastructure (NCI), which is a cluster of computational resources designed for running computationally intensive and advanced computational problems, such as discovering a pathogenic variant.

 To interact with the NCI, we will use an operating system-specific program on your laptop.
-GADI is a shared computational cluster, and we will be using Bash, a language that interacts with the Linux operating system found on the GADI cluster.
+Gadi is a shared computational cluster, and we will be using Bash, a language that interacts with the Linux operating system found on the Gadi cluster.

 Mac users can use the Terminal program.